MonicaZhou125/Meng.github.io/_pages/about.md

   - /about.html
 ---

 I am a forth-year Ph.D. candidate at The Chinese University of Hong Kong, supervised by Prof. Raymond Tong (AIMBE Fellow).
-I am also co-trained at Cavendish Laboratory Center for Radiothreapy, the University of Cambridge, working with Prof.Rajesh Jena from the Department of Oncology.
+I am also co-trained at Cavendish Laboratory for Computational Radiothreapy, the University of Cambridge, working with Prof.Rajesh Jena.
 I obtained my M.S. in Information and signal processing at University of Chinese Academy of Sciences in 2019, and B.Eng in Biomedical Engineering in Beijing Institude of Techology in 2016.
 I'm a recipient of the CUHK Vice-Chancellor's PhD Fellowship.

 News
 ======